jimnarey/romscripts/arcade_db/mame_db_source/README.md

 This is a copy of the summary of the `validate_sources.py` script as of MAME 0.262.

+> The following displays in a table when viewed in a text editor.

 85 romsets with different cloneof and romof attributes

 Dat       	            Name      	Romof     	Cloneof